Highly Qualified Practitioners

 Rosacea is a common and long-term skin condition that mainly affects a person’s face.
 When rosacea first appears, the face may look flushed.
 Later symptoms include permanent redness, spots, visible blood vessels and a sensation of burning or tingling.

-Rosacea affects around one in 10 people to some extent, mostly among people with fair skin.
+Rosacea affects around one in 10 people to some extent, mostly people with fair skin.
 The cause of rosacea is not known, although there are several different theories.
 While no-one knows definitely what causes rosacea, some circumstances and conditions can trigger the condition.

 The following aftercare is recommended to improve the treatment results and to minimise side-effects from the treatment: